bad-ants-fleet/drtransformer/README.md

 # DrTransformer -- heuristic cotranscriptional folding.

 DrTransformer (short for "DNA-to-RNA transformer") is a program for heuristic and deterministic cotranscriptional folding simulations of RNA molecules.
+The software uses the [ViennaRNA] package which is available through the [ViennaRNA license].

 ## Installation
 ```sh
   ~$ python setup.py install
   ~$ python -m pytest tests/ -v -s
 ```

+### ViennaRNA dependencies
+This package uses the [ViennaRNA] library.
+Generally, every official release of DrTransformer should be compatible with the latest [ViennaRNA bioconda] version.
+For features available only on the development branches, you may have to install a more recent version from the [ViennaRNA source] on github.

 ## Usage
 Until further documentation is available, please use the *--help* options of the